RocketPy-Team/RocketPy/docs/user/environment/0-setup/elevation.rst

 One very useful and handy option is to use `Open-Elevation <https://open-elevation.com/>`_, a free and open-source elevation API.
-It is built right into RocketPy and can be used as follows.
+It is integrated with RocketPy and can be used as follows.

 First, initialize a new Environment: